googleapis/google-cloud-python/packages/google-cloud-documentai-toolbox/README.rst

+Document AI Toolbox
+=================================

+|experimental| |versions|

+`Document AI Toolbox`_: Document AI Toolbox aims to reduce the friction of managing, manipulating, and extracting information from outputs of Document AI ``BatchProcessDocuments()`` (JSON files written to user-managed GCS buckets) and ``ProcessDocument()`` methods, programmatically.

 **Disclaimer**

 The Document AI Toolbox is in an experimental state.
 This library is a work-in-progress and is likely to have backwards-incompatible changes.
 Users of the toolbox might need to rewrite their code when upgrading the toolbox version.

-Document AI Toolbox
-=================================

-|experimental| |versions|

-`Document AI Toolbox`_: Document AI Toolbox aims to reduce the friction of managing, manipulating, and extracting information from outputs of Document AI’s BatchProcessDocument (JSON files written to user-managed GCS buckets) and ProcessDocument methods, programmatically.

 .. |experimental| image:: https://img.shields.io/badge/support-experimental-red.svg
    :target: https://github.com/googleapis/google-cloud-python/blob/main/README.rst#stability-levels